survivejs/webpack-book/manuscript/extending/02_plugins.md

 - Plugins have access to webpack's **compiler** and **compilation** processes.
 Both provide hooks for different stages of webpack's execution flow and allow you to manipulate it.
 Webpack itself works this way.
 - Plugins can emit new assets and shape existing assets.
 - Plugins can implement plugin systems of their own. `HtmlWebpackPlugin` is an example of such a plugin.
 - Plugins can run compilers on their own.
-The isolation gives more control and allows plugins like _offline-plugin_ to be written.
+The isolation gives more control and allows plugins like **offline-plugin** to be written.

-T> To understand the plugin flow in detail, see [Under the hood webpack: core library behind the event-driven architecture](https://codecrumbs.io/stories/webpack-tapable-core) for specific analysis.